tillitis/dev-tillitis/hugo/content/tools/_index.md

 We provide a script in [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) that assumes a working rootless Podman setup and `socat` installed.
-On Ubuntu 22.10, running `apt install podman rootlesskit slirp4netns socat` should be enough.
-Then you can just run the script like:
+It currently only works on a Linux system (specifically, it does not work when containers are run in Podman's virtual machine, which is required on MacOS and Windows).
+On Ubuntu 22.10, running `apt install podman rootlesskit Ubuntu 22.10, running `apt install podman rootlesskit slirp4netns socat` should be enough.
+Then you can just run the script
+like:

 ```
 ./contrib/run-tkey-qemu